-University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and Physics.
+University of California, Santa Barbara's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Criminal Justice, and Anthropology.
 University of California, Santa Barbara’s most academically influential people include Reza Aslan, Michael Douglas, and Robert Ballard.

 American journalistview profile